hachihao792001/DemoStoredXSS/README.md

 This web application is only used for XSS demonstration, hence its modest appearance

-Login -> Edit user -> put the code below in the "Introduction", this will cause an alert to show up everytime a user visit your profile

 ## Usage

 Clone this project to your device and run these command in its root directory: